-Many public sector bodies and private companies have committed to producing net zero emissions by 2050.
-They use Delib’s tools to engage with the public effectively and dynamically on the route to carbon neutrality.
+Many public sector bodies and private companies have committed to producing net zero carbon emissions by 2050.
+They use Delib’s tools to engage with the public effectively and dynamically dynamically in developing their net zero strategy.
 Our digital platforms help them run deliberative participatory exercises, statutory consultations and broaden their reach.
-Citizens are involved at every step of the route to net zero.
+Citizens are involved at every step of the route to to reducing their carbon footprint and achieving net zero carbon emissions.

-Organisations like these use Delib tools because they're the most robust, user-friendly, and cost-effective way to run digital consultation and involvement activity.
+Organisations like these use Delib tools because they're the most robust, user-friendly, and cost-effective way to run digital consultations on carbon neutrality and the global warming crisis.

-The Scottish Climate Assembly invited a representative group of people from across Scotland to discuss the question, ‘How should Scotland change to tackle the climate emergency in an effective and fair way?'
+The Scottish Climate Assembly invited a representative group of people from across Scotland to discuss energy consumption and, ‘How should Scotland change to tackle the climate emergency in an effective and fair way?'

-They used Dialogue as a way for the wider population to participate as well, offering up suggestions on what should be addressed during the Assembly, who should be invited to speak, and their ideas about how Scotland should reach net-zero targets.
+They used Dialogue as a way for the wider population to participate in climate action as well, offering up suggestions on what should be addressed during the Assembly, who should be invited to speak, and their ideas about how Scotland should reach net-zero emissions targets.

 The general population has a genuine stake in the outcomes of the Assembly and therefore it is important they have the opportunity to have an input into its proceedings.
 Dialogue was also a chance for those who initially received an invitation but did not make the final selection to still participate.